gurnish-singh/algorithms-for-python/README.md

 for doctest do python -m doctest -v 'filename.py'

-to install numpy do:-pip install numpy
+to install numpy do:-pip install numpy(used for matrix applications)